microsoft/react-native-windows-samples/docs/IReactPackageBuilder-api-windows.md

 title: IReactPackageBuilder
 ---

-A `ReactPackageBuilder` provides the react instance with all the NativeModules and ViewManagers that will be availiable in the react instance.
+A `ReactPackageBuilder` provides the react instance with all the NativeModules and ViewManagers that will be available in the react instance.

 # Reference